 We trademarked the phrase Real Plastic Surgeons® some years ago to underscore the importance of a surgeon’s board certification, training, and experience.
 At La Jolla Cosmetic Surgery Centre, all of our plastic surgeons have the board certification described above.
 They are board certified by the ABPS.
 All of our board certified plastic surgeons have hospital privileges at Scripps Memorial Hospital.
 And our facility has on-site operating rooms that are accredited by AAAASF.

 We hope you choose a surgeon at La Jolla Cosmetic Surgery Centre, but even if you don’t, you should still use the criterion listed here to choose your surgeon.
 Ask questions and be sure that you are under the care of a highly trained and experienced plastic surgeon.
 We strongly believe this will help you obtain the best and safest medical care.
-To learn more or to set up a free consultation appointment with one of our board certified plastic surgeons, please call us at (858) 452-1981.
+To learn more or to set up a free consultation appointment with one of our board certified plastic surgeons, please call or text us at (858) 452-1981.
 We also invite you to learn more about our top-notch practice through our website.

 Note: This article reflects our opinions and beliefs about the topics covered herein.